Tuberculosis Research - Ayel L. R. Batac

 Contribution to Public Health

-This research advances understanding of how CWS can serve as an effective and context-sensitive strategy for TB control in remote Arctic communities.
+This research advances understanding of how community-wide screening can serve as an effective and context-sensitive strategy for TB control in remote Arctic communities.
 Key contributions include:

-Providing real-world evidence on the epidemiological impact of CWS in a high-incidence, underserved setting;
+• Providing real-world evidence on the epidemiological impact of community-wide screening in a high-incidence, underserved setting

-By emphasizing trust, collaboration, and responsiveness to community needs, this work supports the broader vision of TB elimination in Nunavut and contributes to national public health goals rooted in equity and reconciliation.
+By emphasising trust, collaboration, and responsiveness to community needs, this work supports the broader vision of TB elimination in Nunavut and contributes to national public health goals rooted in equity and reconciliation.

 \(~\)